Business Administration (BUS)

 BUS 3330.
 Tech, Entr & Commercialization.
 3 Credits.

 Provides future business and technology professionals with insights into the processes of transferring research from the university to the marketplace, and transforming new technologies into sustainable products or services that create new economic, social and environmental value.
-Prerequisites: BUS 2500 or EMGT 3051; Business Administration major or minor; Computer Science and Information Systems major; Engineering Management major; others by permission; minimum Junior standing.
+Prerequisites: BUS 2500 or EMGT 3051; Business Administration, Computer Science and Information Systems, or Engineering Management major, Business Administration minor; or Instructor permission.

 BUS 3350.
 Entrepreneurial Family Firms.
 3 Credits.

 Students will learn to work effectively in and with family enterprises - the predominant organizational form in the world.
 By understanding their unique advantages and challenges, students will learn to develop strategic solutions to improve the family and business performance.
-Prerequisites: BUS 2300; Business Administration, Engineering Management major; Business Administration minor; minimum Junior standing.
+Prerequisites: BUS 2300; Business Administration, Engineering Management major, or Business Administration minor.

 BUS 3360.
 Integrated Product Dev.
 3 Credits.